2020 Texas Observer Short Story Contest

-The 2019 Texas Observer Short Story Contest is now closed.
+The 2020 Texas Observer Short Story Contest is open now.

 - Finalists may be eligible for publication online at texasobserver.org.